thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 Examples corresponding to the list above:

-- Permitted: "Luis J. Iáñez", "Luis Javier Iáñez", "Javier Iáñez", "LJ Iáñez", "L. Javier Iáñez"
+- Permitted: "John J. Doe", "John James Doe", "James Doe", "JJ Doe", "J. James Doe"
-- Not permitted: "L. J. Iáñez", "Luis Javier I.", "L. J. I."
+- Not permitted: "J. J. Doe", "John James D.", "J. J. D."

 ## Communicating with Competitors and their Families

-It is generally a good idea to send a couple of emails to competitors before the actual competition, in order to encourage the competitor to make the necessary updates to their registration and remind them to plan for the competition.
+It is generally a good idea to send a couple of emails to competitors before the competition, in order to encourage the competitor to make the necessary updates to their registration and remind them to plan for the competition.
 This is a responsibility of the organizer, but as a Delegate, you must ensure that the organizers of the competition are following through with this responsibility.
 Remember to **always use BCC in communication to multiple competitors**, so that other competitor emails are not shared.
 The WCA website will automatically BCC all recipients if you email them by checking the box next to their registration on the Registration page of the competition website and then clicking the "Email" button.
 If there is a data breach, **you must** contact the WRT as soon as possible, explaining the situation.

-See the Organizer Guidelines for more [information on emailing competitors](https://www.worldcubeassociation.org/edudoc/organizer-guidelines/emails.pdf).
+See the Organizer Guidelines for more [information on emailing competitors](https://documents.worldcubeassociation.org/edudoc/organizer-guidelines/emails.pdf).

 ## Generating Scrambles